 The survey of over 7,000 by Forest Research, part of the ‘National Conversation on Plant Health’ project funded by Defra, looks at levels of awareness and understanding of biosecurity and plant and tree health in the UK.
 Published ahead of National Plant Health Week, the research explores what the public sees as their role and responsibility when it comes to improving biosecurity, as well as identifying barriers to adopting plant health behaviours.

-Emma Hinton, Social Scientist at Forest Research, said “Protecting trees from significant pest and disease threats requires changes in behaviour and practice from a wide range of stakeholders, including the general public.
-The ‘National Conversation on Plant Health’ project aims to facilitate a dialogue with the general public and other groups to increase appreciation, understanding and support for plant health and biosecurity.
+Emma Hinton, Social Scientist at Forest Research, said “Protecting trees from significant pest and disease threats requires changes in behaviour and practice from a wide range of stakeholders, including the public.
+The ‘National Conversation on Plant Health’ project aims to facilitate a dialogue with the public and other groups to increase appreciation, understanding and support for plant health and biosecurity.

 “Findings from this project will be used to inform future campaigns, to increase understanding of key plant health risks and to encourage everyone to take specific actions to help minimise them.”